telerik/reporting-docs/designing-reports/connecting-to-data/expressions/expressions-reference/global-objects.md

 ## Fields

 The `Fields` collection represents the set of fields specified by the report data source plus any additional calculated fields that you create.
-It is a function that requires the string argument with the name of the data field and not an object like `ReportItem.DataObject`.
+It is a __function__ that requires a string argument with the name of the data field and not an __object__ like `ReportItem.DataObject`.

 After you create a data source for a [data item]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/overview%}) (Report, Table, Crosstab, List, Chart), the field collection appears in the [Data Explorer toolbox]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-explorer%}).